Temporary Gun Violence Restraining Orders (21 days):

 - Medical or police reports

 - Damaged property

-- During the hearing, the court will assess the following criteria to determine whether to issue a one-year GVRO:
+- During the hearing, the court will assess the following criteria to determine whether to issue a final GVRO:

 - A recent threat or act of violence directed toward self or others

 - A violation of a domestic violence emergency protective order that is in effect at the time the court is considering the petition

 - A recent violation of an unexpired domestic violence protective order